The Wente torus

 9. Desk Copies.
 All course texts are ordered by the department for the classes you teach and are available in the Bookstore in the Student Union and/or Bookstore at the Scott Park campus.
 Desk copies of books for classes you teach are obtained from the department office and are to be returned to the office at the end of the semester.

-The Lucas County Public Library has many locations throughout the area and they can be located by consulting the local phone book.
+Also, the Lucas County Public Library has many locations throughout the area and they can be located by consulting the local phone book.
 University of Michigan libraries are about an hour's drive north on Route 23.
 Library loans and journal searches are available through the Information Desk at Carlson Library.

 Photocopying